mtinti/myRna-seq/README.md

 (with a `.fa` extension) and annotation file.
 The pipeline will exit with an error if the FASTA does not use the required `.fa` suffix.

+**Annotation Format Support:**
+The pipeline accepts both GTF and GFF annotation files.
+When a GFF file is provided, it is implicitly converted to GTF format during processing.
+Users should ensure that the attributes and feature types specified in the configuration (e.g., `feature_type`, `attribute_type`) are present in the original file and will be preserved in the GFF-to-GTF conversion.
+This is particularly important for custom annotations or non-standard attribute names.

 ### 4. Run the pipeline

 ```bash